I have been hopeful the RC Drone misnomer would fade as the general public got more informed as to what most of

 It will head back to his base when he needs recharging and then resumes his cleaning mission once fully charged.
 In short he can run for hours on end if needed.

-Finally and most importantly, he has a specific mission/job...
+Finally and most importantly, he is a hard working little bugger and has a specific mission/job...
 He keeps the floors in our house clean.
-When you have two shedding dogs, his daily cleaning mission around here is relentless but so important.
-Yep, little Neato here is a drone I personally can't do without!
+When you have two shedding dogs, his daily workload around here is relentless, but so important.
+Yep, little Neato here is a tireless working drone - nuff said!